 We have worked with California State Parks, the California Department of Fish and Wildlife, the US Fish and Wildlife Service, and the Bureau of Land Management (California Coastal National Monument) to ensure that local, regional, and statewide land managers are aware of this project both through formal channels (i.e. permitting) and less formal discussions and meetings.
 Additionally, in collaboration with our partners at US Fish and Wildlife Service we obtained resources to continue the reproduction and diet data collection at Castle Rock in 2015 (not funded in the MLPA process).
-Video from the island is now streaming live and available to the public at www.humboldt.edu/castlerockseabirds .
+Video from Castle Rock was streamed live and was also available to the public at www.humboldt.edu/castlerockseabirds in 2015.
+MLPA support has directly contributed to making possible a science-based contribution from both HSU and Point Blue to the newly-funded Seabird Protection Network chapter in this region, which is being created through partnerships between the BLM (CCNM), HSU, Point Blue, and other groups and stakeholders.
+HSU and Point Blue are both taking the role of science advisors to this chapter, and this partnership was partly made possible through involving HSU and Point Blue in seabird monitoring in the region via MLPA support.

 Description of any unforeseen events and substantial challenges, and resulting effects on project activities and progress.
-Please indicate any issues that may affect other PI's or require coordination with other Baseline partners (e.g., ME, DFG, Sea Grant).
+Please indicate any issues that may affect other Pl's or require coordination with other Baseline partners (e.g., ME, DFG, Sea Grant).